The Whales of August

+The Whales of August is a 1987 American drama film directed by Lindsay Anderson and adapted by David Berry from his play of the same title.
+It stars Bette Davis and Lillian Gish as elderly sisters living on the Maine coast.
+The cast also features Vincent Price and Ann Sothern.
+It was the final film appearance for both Gish (who was 93 years old at the time of filming) and Sothern, and the second-to-last appearance of Davis.

-The film was shot on location on Maine's Cliff Island.
-The house still stands and is a popular subject of artists on the island.
-Ann Sothern earned a Best Supporting Actress nomination at the 60th Academy Awards.
+The film was released by Alive Films on October 16, 1987.
+It received mixed-to-positive reviews from critics, although the performances of the cast were universally praised.
+Gish won the National Board of Review Award for Best Actress, and Sothern earned a Best Supporting Actress nomination at the 60th Academy Awards.
+The film was also nominated for three Independent Spirit Awards.

 Plot

-The Whales of August tells the story of two elderly widowed sisters from Philadelphia, near the end of their lives, spending their annual summer in a seaside house in Maine.
-The surroundings cause them to recall their relationship as young women, and the summers they had enjoyed there in the past.
+Libby and Sarah Logan are two elderly, widowed sisters from Philadelphia.
+Near the end of their lives, they spend their annual summer in a seaside house in Maine.
+Their surroundings cause them to recall their relationship as young women, and the summers they had enjoyed there in the past.
 They reflect on the passage of time, and the bitterness, jealousies and misunderstandings that slowly festered over the years and kept them from establishing a true closeness in their relationship.

-Libby, played by Davis, is the more infirm of the two sisters, and her nature has become bitter and cold as a result.
-Sarah, played by Gish, is a softer and more tolerant character, intent on nursing her sister through her discomfort and trying to breach the gulf that has grown between them.
-The resentment that Libby so clearly displays to her stifles Sarah's every attempt at making a friendly overture towards her, and Sarah cautiously retreats from her.
+Libby is the more infirm of the two sisters, and her nature has become bitter and cold as a result.
+Sarah is a softer and more tolerant character, intent on nursing her sister through her discomfort and trying to breach the gulf that has grown between them.
+The resentment that Libby so clearly displays to her stifles Sarah's every attempt at making a friendly overture toward her, and Sarah cautiously retreats.

-Maranov (Price) is an expatriate from Russia who has recently lost the friend with whom he had been living.
-Tisha (Sothern) is a vivacious lifelong friend who provides common sense, fun and laughter, and is the catalyst for some of the sisters' conversations and revelations.
-In prologue, actresses Margaret Ladd, Mary Steenburgen and Tisha Sterling (Sothern's real-life daughter) play respectively Libby, Sarah, and Tisha as young women.
+Nicholas Maranov is an expatriate from Russia who comes to visit the sisters and who has recently lost the friend with whom he had been living.
+Tisha is a vivacious lifelong friend who provides common sense, fun and laughter and is the catalyst for some of the sisters' conversations and revelations.